Save the seas, the fish, and California coastal communities!

 Who We Are

-We are the 2019-2020 UCLA Ocean Acidification Undergraduate Research Team.
-With the help of the Bay Foundation, we will continue researching the potential of seagrass and kelp forest habitats to reduce the effects of ocean acidification in the Santa Monica Bay.
+We are the 2019-2020 UCLA Ocean Undergraduate Research Team.
+With the help of the Bay Foundation, we will continue researching how to save the oceans and coastal communities of Santa Monica Bay from climate change!

 We Need You!